Comparing theoretical predictions of radiation-free velocities of edge dislocations to molecular dynamics simulations: MD simulations

 Figure \ref{fig:schematic1} shows a schematic of our atomistic models, which consist of a single crystal of either Cu or Ag with one edge dislocation inside.
 Crystal orientations are chosen so that the $x$-axis is the dislocation propagation direction, the $y$-axis is normal to the glide plane, and the $z$-axis is parallel to the dislocation line.
 Thus, the $x$-, $y$-, and $z$-axes align with the $[110]$, $[1\bar{1} 1]$, and $[\bar{1} 12]$ Miller index directions, respectively.
 Periodic boundary conditions (PBCs) are applied in $x$- and $z$-directions.
-In $y$-direction, the model terminates with free surfaces.
+In the $y$-direction, the model terminates with free surfaces.
 The dimensions are $30\times25\times4$ nm$^3$ for the Cu model and $110\times55\times5$ nm$^3$ for the Ag model.
 A larger Ag model is used to accommodate the larger separation between Shockley partials in this material.
 The equilibrium distances between partials are 69\r{A} for Ag and 34\r{A} for Cu.
 These separations agree with the experimental observations of Cockayne et al. \cite{Cockayne:1971}, where the stacking fault widths between partials are 70--90 \r{A} for Ag and 35--45 \r{A} for Cu.

 Dislocations are made to move in the $x$-direction by displacing loading layers on each free surface at equal and opposite velocities, $v_\text{applied}$, parallel to the dislocation glide plane in the direction of the Burgers vector.
-Tractions on the surfaces are computed from atomic forces in the loading layers.
+The constraint of velocity is applied to the center of mass of loading layers, not to individual atoms.
+Tractions on the surfaces are computed from atomic forces in the loading layers divided by the surface area.
 All simulations are initiated at 10K.
 Thermostatting layers are located next to the loading layers to dissipate the heat generated from dislocation motion.
+Thermostatting is performed by rescaling the temperature to 10K every 0.1ps.
 A detailed description of our loading method is available in Ref. \cite{Duong:2023a}.

 According to Orowan's relation \cite{Argon:2007}, the average dislocation velocity can be computed as

 where $L_x$ is the length of the model in the $x$-direction and $b$ is the length of the Burgers vector.
 To investigate dislocations near $v_\text{RF}$ in Ag, we choose $v_\text{applied}$ so that the average velocity is in the first transonic regime: $c_3<v_\text{average} <c_2$.
 Figure \ref{fig:silverA} shows the instantaneous velocity $v_i$ of the leading partial (LP), the trailing partial (TP) and the surface traction as a function of time for $v_\text{average} = 1.73$ km/s.
 Similar to previous simulations carried out in Cu \cite{Duong:2023a}, the dislocation does not move with a uniform velocity.
 Rather, its instantaneous velocity varies cyclically, with each cycle exhibiting abrupt jumps between three distinct branches: the lowest branch with $v_i < c_3$, a middle one with 1.9 km/s $< v_i < c_2$, and an upper one with 2.9 km/s $< v_i <$ 3.2 km/s.
 The predicted radiation free velocity is near the upper bound of the middle branch.